LukasHuth/TeacherList/README.md

 displayed.
 Default value is true, meaning they are hidden.
 - **hide_no_data**: Decides whether teachers who have no courses scheduled for the current day are displayed.
 Default value is true, meaning they are hidden.
+- **only_currently**: Determines whether teachers who currently have no course should be displayed or not.
+Default value is true, meaing they are hidden.
+- **update_time**: Sets the interval in which the data is updated.
+Default value is 900000 (15min)

 ### Example usage